 Today, with the support of funders, sponsors, and private donors, our programs and services are changing outcomes, enriching lives, empowering families, fostering independence, and transforming communities.

 While there is support for adults with disabilities, there is little support for adults with autism.
 Too often, adults with autism find themselves isolated at home.
-At the Centre for Autism we’re finding new ways to help our adults navigate their homes and the city, to find jobs and launch companies, to volunteer, to build splendid lives and to build Alberta.
+At the Centre for Autism we’re finding new ways to help our adults navigate their homes and the city, to find jobs and launch companies, to volunteer, to build enriched lives and to build Alberta.

 The Centre is in your neighbourhood.
 Join us!